 3. There are no one size fits all solutions – all businesses are different and evolve at different rates – our approach to helping them innovate, change and transform needs to be adaptable, an evolution not a revolution.

-5. Treat people as Individuals, not nodes or cogs – part of the shift to social is turning us from consumer into the product itself.
+5. Treat people as Individuals, not nodes or cogs – part of the shift to social and digital is turning us from consumer into the product itself.
 We don’t want to be treated as nodes in the network – our approach needs to balance transparency with privacy to build trust.

 7. Stop talking technology, start talking results – for executives in the C suite to take notice we need to stop talking about technology and theory and start talking about business process and adding real value to the bottom line.